palvaro/CSE290S-Winter21/README.md

 # CSE290S-Winter21:
-## Distributed storage systems and programming models
+## Resiliency in Giant-scale Systems
 | key | value |
 |-----|-------|
 |When: | TBD |